A Novel About the Sand Creek Massacre of 1864

-JB: Yes, I recently gave an in-depth interview to Christian romance writer Faith Parsons on her blog.
+JB: Yes, I recently gave an in-depth interview to fiction writer Faith Parsons on her blog.

 CS: Thanks, John.
 Readers can know you a little better now.
 We look forward to further stories and inspiring plot twists coming out of your time in the writer-man cave!